Satyampathania/FTP-Scanner-Tool-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-Created by [Satyam pathania](https://github.com/Satyampathania) - feel free to contact me!
+Created by [Satyam Pathania](https://github.com/Satyampathania) - feel free to contact me!